‘It has taken us years to get here’

 The suspension of the All India Football Federation (AIFF) by the Federation Internationale de Football Association (FIFA) made headlines earlier this month, shocking players and coaches, including members of Gokulam Kerala FC who were on their way to compete at the Asian Football Confederation Women’s Club Championship in Uzbekistan.
 They had to sit out when they learnt of the ban after arriving in Tashkent.

-Gulafshan Ansari, football coach at Don Bosco and founder of Dreaming In a Slum foundation, was concerned about the suspension of AIFF.
+Gulafsha Ansari, football coach at Don Bosco International school and founder of Dreaming In Slums foundation, was concerned about the suspension of AIFF.
 She says parents of the slum children she coaches would’ve questioned the logic behind training if there was no apparent future in the sport internationally.
 It is demoralising for all players, Ansari had said.
 Pictured here at her home near the fisherman colony in Mahim.
 Pic/Ashish Raje

 On August 16, the bureau of FIFA council “unanimously decided to suspend the AIFF with immediate effect due to undue influence from third parties, which constitutes a serious violation of the FIFA Statutes”.
 This means that no footballer, official or club from India can participate in international tournaments and training sessions hereon.
 It also means that international grants sanctioned by FIFA for development of football in India, including funds that sponsor jerseys, astro turf and other infrastructure that’s critical to the sport, will stop.